brandendupont-mcw/second-cms/src/documentation-pages/case_resolution.md

 <br>

 Our goal is to improve efficiency by resolving cases as soon as possible.
-While there are many reasons why a case may not resolve in a timely manner, many of which are not in their control, there are some things prosecutors can do to efficiently resolve cases.]
+While there are many reasons why a case may not resolve in a timely manner, many of which are not in their control, there are some things prosecutors can do to efficiently resolve cases. <br>

 <br>